SyedAliMehdii/portfolio/README.md

 # Personal Portfolio Website

-A clean, modern, and fully responsive personal portfolio website showcasing my skills, projects, and experience as a Generative AI Specialist.
+A clean, modern, and fully responsive personal portfolio website showcasing my skills, projects, and experience as an AI / ML Engineer.

 ## Features
 - **Modern UI/UX**: Designed with a sleek, dark-themed aesthetic and glassmorphism elements.